Short description of the article

 Worldwide statistic information on mobile app revenues from 2015 to 2020

 This statistic presents information on mobile app revenues from 2015 to 2020.
-According to Statista research mobile app revenues are growing more and more.
-In the prediction for 2020, it’ll be twice as big as in 2016.
+According to Statista research mobile app revenues are constuntly growing, and it is suggested that by 2020 it will be as twice as big as in 2016.

 Mobile app monetization strategies